ClaudioMVM12/Collision_And_Gravity_Sim/README.md

 * The simulation runs in real time and evolves by iteration using the verlet numerical method, which has a timestep varible that can be changed by code.

 ## Instalation

+Collision and Gravity Simulation does not come with an installer.
+To use the application, you can clone this repository and run the exe file in \out\build\x64-debug\.